neilmartin83/MacADUK-2019/README.md

 ### Background stuff ###

 A 45 minute conference slot is by no means enough time to cover every aspect of provisioning (the key word in the title is "Improve"!).
-I did assume some prerequieite knowledge from the audience, but if you're just embarking on this journey, welcome!
+I did assume some prerequisite knowledge from the audience, but if you're just embarking on this journey, welcome!
 The links below will help you get started.
 I will update the list with links to conference videos from MacADUK as they are made available.
 There were some awesome sessions that'll really help you get things going.

 Lab Nauseum - Dawn Of The DEP (my talk from last year's Jamf Nation Roadshow and the precursor to this) - https://github.com/neilmartin83/Jamf-Nation-Roadshow-London-2018